 Then in 2004, when Jean Quan campaigned for Measure Y, she insisted it would guarantee 800 police.
 Instead, the tax began, and staffing went down and stayed down for most of the past ten years.

 Desperate for re-election, Quan puffed up a figure of 700 police.
 Considering the normal rate of resignations and retirements, it is likely that mayor Quan will leave her successor with fewer than 700 officers when she is sworn in early January 2015.
 As usual, a number from Quan turned out to be unreliable.

 Crime in Oakland is worse today than it was in 2002, and after four years of mayor Quan, crime in 2014 is worse than it was in 2010, the year before she became mayor.

 Staffing is so low that the department is unable to respond to entire categories of theft and other crimes, unable to investigate more than a handful of reported crimes, and completely unable to respond to neighborhood crimes when officers are required to work on a riot situation.

-In addition to severe understaffing of sworn officers, the police department has almost five dozen budgeted but unfilled civilian positions, including twelve dispatchers and communications operators who take your 911 calls.
+In addition to severe understaffing of sworn officers, the police department has more than four dozen budgeted but unfilled civilian positions, including nine dispatchers and communications operators who take your 911 calls.